Applying for a re-entry permit – family or asylum

 However, your passport must be valid for at least 3 months beyond the expiry date of the re-entry permit.

 You normally need to get a re-entry permit before you leave Denmark.
 You can get a re-entry permit by appearing in person at the Immigration Service’s Citizen Service.
-If you live outside Greater Copenhagen, you can also appear in person at certain police stations.
-See the list of police stations receiving applications
+You must book an appointment before you show up at the Citizen Service.
+Read more about where the Immigration Service’s Citizen Service has branch offices and how you book an appointment

 Please remember to bring a valid passport.
 Your re-entry permit will be affixed to a page in your passport.